How to install and configure LEMP on Debian 12

 Do you want to continue?
 [Y/n] Y

-Installing and Configuring Nginx Web Server on Debian 12
+Installation and Setup Ningin Web Server on Debian 12

-In order for the web server to serve web pages to visitors, Nginx Web Server it must be installed and configured correctly.
+In order for the web server to be able to serve visitors' web pages, Nginx Web Server must be installed and configured correctly.

 sudo apt install nginx